aryamann04/financial-engineering/README.md

 - ```volatility.py``` Calculate the volatility skew of an option at a given strike price and plot the current real-time volatility surface.

 - ```optionspricing.py``` Prices options with the binomial model as well as the Black Scholes model.
-Given a ticker, the current stock price and dividend yield are retreived via the yfinance library.
+Given a ticker, the current stock price and dividend yield are retrieved via the yfinance library.
 The user enters the strike price, time to expiry, and option type ("call" or "put") as well as the number of periods for the binomial model.
-The volatility parameter is proxied by a 1 year historical volatility (standard deviation) of the stock's price.
-The program outputs the price calcualed by the bimonial model (both European and American), the Black-Scholes price, the current actual market price of the option, and the implied volatility.
+The volatility parameter is proxied by a 1-year historical volatility (standard deviation) of the stock's price.
+The program outputs the price calculated by the binomial model (both European and American), the Black-Scholes price, the current actual market price of the option, and the implied volatility.

 ### Fixed Income
 - ```bonds.py``` The main classes include ZeroCouponBond, ZeroCouponBondOption, Caplet, and Floorlet.
 Each class offers methods to construct interest rate trees, calculate instrument prices using the binomial model, and print the trees for visualization.